Hurricane Katrina: Other U.S. states

-Other U.S. states and Canada

 In Kentucky, rainfall from Katrina compounded flooding from a storm that had moved through during the previous weekend.
 A 10-year-old girl drowned in Hopkinsville.
 Dozens of businesses were closed and several families evacuated due to rising floodwaters.
 As a result of the flooding, Kentucky Governor Ernie Fletcher declared three counties disaster areas and a statewide state of emergency.
 Additionally, wind gusts up to 72 mph resulted in some damage.
 Downed trees and power lines were reported in several counties in western Kentucky, especially Calloway and Christian counties.
 Overall, more than 10,000 utility customers in western Kentucky experienced power outages.
 The remnants of Katrina spawned a tornado in Virginia, damaging at least 13 homes in Marshall.
 In addition, approximately 4,000 people lost electricity.
 Over 3 in of rain fell in portions of West Virginia, causing localized flooding in several counties.
 At least 103 homes and 7 buildings suffered some degree of water damage.
 A number of roads and bridges were inundated or washed out.
 The remnants of Katrina produced locally heavy precipitation in northeast Ohio, ranging from about 2 to 4 in.
 Numerous streams and rivers overflowed their banks, forcing the closure of several roads, including Interstate 90 in Cleveland.
 Two deaths occurred due to a flood-related automobile accident in Huron County.
 Additionally, hundreds of homes and businesses suffered flood damage.

 Katrina spawned five tornadoes in Pennsylvania, though none resulted in significant damage.
 Up to 5 in of rain fell in western New York.
 Gusty winds also left approximately 4,500 people in Buffalo without electricity.
 The remnants of Katrina brought 3 to 6 in of rain to portions of Massachusetts, causing flash flooding in Bristol and Plymouth counties.
 Several roads were closed due to floodwater inundation in Acushnet, Dartmouth, New Bedford, and Wareham, including Route 18 in New Bedford.
 Very minimal impact was reported in Rhode Island, with winds downing a tree and two electrical poles in the city of Warwick.
 In Vermont, 2.5 in of rain in Chittenden County caused cars to hydroplane on Interstate 89, resulting in many automobile accidents.
 The storm brought 3 to 5 in of precipitation to isolated areas of Maine and up to 9 in near Patten.
 Several roads were inundated or washed out by overflowing brooks and streams, including sections of U.S. Route 1 and Maine routes 11 and 159.
 Several structures and one parked vehicle were also affected by the waters.
 Wind gusts up to 60 mph also impacted parts of Maine, felling trees and causing power outages in Bar Harbor, Blue Hill, Dover-Foxcroft, Sedgwick Ridge, and Sorrento.